pmndrs/react-three-fiber/readme.md

-  scene,            // Default scene camera,           // Default camera size,             // Bounds of the view (which stretches 100% and auto-adjusts) viewport,         // Bounds of the viewport in 3d units invalidate,       // Invalidates a single frame (for <Canvas invalidateFrameloop />) setDefaultCamera  // Sets the default camera
+  scene,            // Default scene camera,           // Default camera size,             // Bounds of the view (which stretches 100% and auto-adjusts) viewport,         // Bounds of the viewport in 3d units + factor (size/viewport) aspect,           // Aspect ratio (size.width / size.height)
+  invalidate,       // Invalidates a single frame (for <Canvas invalidateFrameloop />) setDefaultCamera  // Sets the default camera
 } = useThree()